Configure PVE Backups

 fdisk -lfor a sanity check.

-Now that the partition is configured, you’ll need to create a directory to store the backups.
-This can be wherever you’d like.
+Now that the partition is configured, you’ll need to create a directory to store the backups, then mount to your new partition to this new directory.

 Add the new Directory